Exercise, Nutrition and HealthFind a programme

 Dr Angie Page, (Reader), Childhood obesity; clustering of health behaviours; developmental aspects of eating and exercise behaviour; exercise and self-esteem; measurement of physical activity.

 Dr Angeliki Papadaki, (Lecturer), Dietary habits and socio-economic and psychological factors; intervention studies promoting the Mediterranean diet and its components; modern-technology nutrition intervention studies; primary nutrition interventions in work settings; students' dietary habits and health; the effect of the economic recession on health status and dietary behaviour.

 Dr Simon Sebire, (Senior Lecturer), Psychological factors that influence the physical activity and health behaviours of children, adolescents and adults; the development and evaluation of health behaviour intervention strategies.

 We welcome applications at any time of year; early application is advised.
-The deadline for funded applications will be mid-February 2017 (the ESRC and University of Bristol funding application deadline is still to be confirmed).
+The deadline for funded applications will be mid-February 2018 (the exact ESRC and University of Bristol funding application deadline is still to be confirmed).

 REF 2014 results

 - 58% of research is world-leading (4 star)